Rua76/SplicePuffin/README.md

 ---
 ## To train the model

+All codes are stored in the `train` directory.

 1. Model architectures are stored in the `train/models.py` file.
 You can modify the architecture as needed.

 2. Navigate to the `splice_puffin_parallel_train.sbatch` script and adjust the file paths for training and testing datasets as needed.